Patience is Required to Successfully Implement a Strategic Plan!

 After I created a Strategic Plan for the weakest of 5 divisions at Electro-Voice, a $60M audio manufacturer, President Bob Pabst attended the 1st follow-up meeting.
 Anyone not meeting the timetables received his wrath.
 Although rarely attending weekly follow-up meetings, he had set the tone – no schedule variation would be tolerated!
 Result?
 It achieved the highest growth over the next 3 years, even allowing purchase of its main competitor, while the only division with a Plan.

 Few companies just get lucky.
 They win by creating and following strong, well thought-out and executed Strategic Plans.
 So, how’s your company’s Strategic Plan?
-Does it even exist?
-It’ll expose hidden opportunities for profit, provide definite competitive advantages and help your entire organization focus daily on profit makers.
+Are you planning for success?
+The effort exposes hidden opportunities for profit, provides definite competitive advantages and helps your entire organization focus daily on what makes you profit.